 What is your copyright policy ?

 I retain full copyright to all images upon creation.
 You will be provided with a digital download and you may make a backup of this download for personal use but may not distribute these files to anyone else for any reason.
 I rely on print sales to make a living and stay in business.
 Copying any low-resolution photos from my website, blog or facebook account or making scans of my prints is strictly prohibited and is a breach of contract as well as a violation of federal copyright laws.

 How do I go about booking you and what is your deposit ?

 All clients sign a contract and pay 1/3 of the total contracted amount as a non-refundable retainer fee.
 Once those two things are done your date or dates will be blocked off and you are booked.

 Do you offer any payment options ?

 After the initial retainer I allow you to pay as you see fit within the set-up payment schedule.
 You can pay a little at a time or pay in one lump sum, which ever is more convenient for you.
-The balance is due in full no later than 14 day prior to the wedding.
+The balance is due in full no later than one month prior to the wedding.
 In addition to a flexible payment schedule I offer a gift registry option so that your family, friends, and wedding guest my help contribute to your photography fee or help pay for your album or wall art.

 What forms of payment do you accept ?